CROSP/wp-accordion-categories/readme.txt

 * Category icon
 * Extra field on category configuration page for specifying font-awesome icon

+= Contribution =

+You can fidn source code on github [Accordion Categories](https://wordpress.org/plugins/flamingo/)

 == Installation ==

 1. Upload the entire `accordion-categories` folder to the `/wp-content/plugins/` directory.